Risky draft move: Seahawks’ trades out of 1st round put brain trust in the heat

 It’s not sexy, and for those who have invested hours, if not weeks, in trying to divine whom the Seahawks would select in the first round, it was the ultimate exercise in anticlimax.

 But for John Schneider and Pete Carroll, it was, in Carroll’s words, an “exquisite” outcome.
-For the Seahawks, picks are the shiny new toys, and Seattle went from six to 10, which is like finding a bunch of extra presents on Christmas morning.
+For the Seahawks, picks are the shiny new toys, and Seattle went from seven to 10, which is like finding a bunch of extra presents on Christmas morning.

 Seattle’s brain trust has a deep, abiding belief that the more times they get to make a selection — even if it’s outside the first round — the better the chance they unearth a gem.
 And they’re more than willing to sacrifice the glitz of Opening Draft Day to enact that tactic.